dwaan/homebridge-adb/README.md

 	```
 	after that, just disconnect the USB cable from your server.

-* Optionally, run this command to make sure you can connect to device:
+* _Optionally_, run this command to make sure you can connect to device:
 	```
 	adb connect your-device-ip
 	```